Continual Adaptation of Vision Transformers for Federated Learning: Experiments

 We perform ablations experiments on CIFAR-100 in the \textit{No Imbalance} setting from Table \ref{tab:cifar}.

-\textbf{Ablating distillation of previous server model.} By removing the previous task server model from the distillation and generation steps, we highlight its efficacy in alleviating forgetting.
+\textbf{Ablating distillation of previous server model.} By removing the previous task server model from the distillation and generation steps, we highlight its importance in alleviating forgetting.
 By ablating this component, we observe a significant drop in performance indicated by a rise in forgetting ($F_N$) and a drop in average accuracy ($A_N$).
 The underlying intuition is that without the replay of past task data, the method strongly prioritizes learning of the current task leading to a loss of knowledge from previously seen tasks.
+In other words, using past task latents for replay mitigates inter-task forgetting.

-\textbf{Ablating disagreement losses in generation.} To demonstrate the effectiveness of disagreement losses in generation, we set both the lambda coefficients to zero and observe a ~6\% drop.
+\textbf{Ablating disagreement losses in generation.} To demonstrate the effectiveness of disagreement losses in generation, we set the lambda coefficients $\lambda_{KL}$ and $\lambda_{MSE}$ to zero and observe a $6\%$ drop in accuracy.
 As discussed before, the intuition here is that in absence of the disagreement losses, the generator is prone to generate easily discriminable examples that lead to low classification loss but are less effective in distillation.
 To further highlight the importance of the individual losses, i.e $\mathcal{L}_{MSE}$ and $\mathcal{L}_{KL}$, we individually ablate them and observe performance drops.

-\looseness=-1 \textbf{Ablating distillation targets.} In this experiment, we avoid distillation for the prompt components and the classifier separately and observe a decline in performance in both cases.
-The drop in performance is more pronounced when we ablate distillation for the classifier.
+\looseness=-1 \textbf{Ablating distillation sites.} Our approach uses pseudo-latents to fine-tune the key-prompt and classifier weights of the server model.
+In this experiment, we ablate the decision of fine-tuning the prompt components and the classifier separately and observe a decline in accuracy in both cases.
+The drop in performance is more pronounced when we do not perform distillation for the classifier.
 This experiment highlights our decision to fine-tune both prompt components and classifiers by operating in the latent space.

 \looseness=-1 \textbf{Varying the category ratio.} Figure \ref{fig:cat_ratio} shows the performance of all methods for different values of \textit{category ratio}.
 We observe that HePCo consistently outperforms competing methods without requiring any hyperparameter or design changes.
-The performance gap between HePCo and the competing methods widens with the category ratio, indicating its effectiveness in high heterogeneity settings.
+The performance gap between HePCo and the competing methods widens with decreasing category ratio, indicating its effectiveness in high heterogeneity settings.